getuengda/getuengda/README.md

 ### Hi there 👋
 <div style="text-align: justify margin-bottom: 6px">
     Hello!
 My name is Getu Taddesse, and I'm a software engineer with expertise in full-stack development.
 Proactive and multidisciplinary Software Engineer with experience in full-stack software developemnt and research.
-    With 2+ years of experience as a Java, JavaScrips and React developer, and +10 years as a Information Technology expert and researcher in Geo-information analysis.
+With 2+ years of experience as a Java, JavaScrips, React, HTML, CSS, Node js, Hibernate ORM, SQL and a diverse tech stack developer.
+    Possesses an additional 10+ years as an Information Technology expert, advisor, and researcher in Geo-Information analysis.
 Passionate about learning new technologies and staying up-to-date with industry trends.
-Seeking a Full stack Software developer position to contribute to company's goals and push the boundaries of technology.
-Thrives on new challenges and dedicated to delivering value-added products on time.
+Adept at problem-solving, teamwork, and demonstrating attention to detail.
+Embraces a growth.
+Thrives on new challenges and dedicated to delivering value- added products on time.
 </div>